 ANNUAL REPORT’S DEADLINES

 In late August of each year, you will receive an email from your doctoral program to start the annual report process.
-The task requires several different steps, so please start to filling it as soon as possible.
+The task requires several steps, so please start to filling it as soon as possible.
 The annual report in EDIC is due by October 30 every year.
 We strongly encourage you to plan the meetings with your thesis director (co-director if applicable) and your mentor ahead of time, to insure that your annual report is finished by the requested deadline.

 Should you have any questions:

-- on the annual report process, please contact your doctoral program: [email protected]
+• on the annual report process, please contact your doctoral program: [email protected]

 During this collaborative review, you, as thesis director, will be able to access the content to be edited and completed.

-Finally, the report will be sent to the director of the doctoral program for verification, and everyone involved will receive a PDF version of the report by email.
+At the end of the process, everyone involved will receive a PDF version of the report by email.

 Please note that the information is not stored in the online tool.